 Another photoshoot happens where Adi is clicked from behind the bars of a window while holding a board that says 100% Shuddh Dalit like prisoners are asked to do.
 The chawl where Adi stayed was, in fact, a jail earlier.
 The bars on the windows give the feeling that the people are still trapped.
 Adi is again shot with a spotlight falling on his face as his parents look at him.
 Thereafter, Ayyan starts preparing Adi for political speeches.
 At one point, they both are sitting by the roadside.
 Adi sees a young boy wearing sneakers with light.
 Ayyan promises Adi that he will get him the same sneakers if he manages to learn the speech by heart.
 The desire for light is again seen here.

 At an earlier stage, a journalist had said, "Mumbai ka vikas in andheri galiyon tak nahi pahuncha."
 Mumbai's glittering lights never reached these dark corridors.
 Adi again brings up this darkness when he gives a speech on redevelopment to the residents of the chawl.
 He also wears those sneakers with light that his father had promised.
 He says to the audience, "Is andhere se baahar nikalne ka ek hi raasta hai hamare paas.
 Redevelopment se iss chawl ke har bachche ka future bright hoga."
 There is only one way out of this darkness.
 The redevelopment will brighten the future of every child.
-The point here is in line with the theme of light
+The point here is in line with the theme of light.

 There are many more instances where the use of light can be prominently seen.
 When Ayyan frees the pigeons, a light bulb again hangs over his head.
 Another well-lit scene is when Ayyan guides Adi on his speech on space microbes to make a case for Acharya's reinstatement.
 Ayyan is in a secluded building and he is standing in a way that the light falls on him in a perfectly-shaped rectangular area.